Back to Pilotfish Home

 Step 9 – Test the Route

 Once the Route has been built, it’s time to test it.
 The eiConsole comes bundled with a powerful graphical Testing Mode.
-This mode not only allows the route to be run from end-to-end, but it provides an in-depth look at the processing that occurs each step of the way, making it easier to debug and solve problems.
+This mode allows the route to be run from end to end and provides an in-depth look at the processing at each step, making it easier to debug and solve problems.
 Any Stages that fail provide detailed error messages so that failures can be quickly corrected and retested.
-You also can start and end the tests at any stage in the Route and manually define the data being sent through.
+You can also start and end the tests at any stage in the Route and manually define the sent data.
 The Testing mode offers these and other functions to ensure that the Route works just as expected before deployment.

 Test the Message Route from EHR to Clinic Before Deploying

-The eiConsole is used to develop the routes and interfaces, but they need to be deployed to the eiPlatform server once they are ready.
-In the eiConsole, configurations are simply files on the filesystem.
-Simply navigate to the root directory chosen for these configurations and copy the files over to the other server.
+The eiConsole is used to develop the routes and interfaces, but once they are ready, they need to be deployed to the eiPlatform server.
+In the eiConsole, configurations are simply files on the file system.
+To deploy, simply navigate to the root directory chosen for these configurations and copy the files over to the other server.

 HL7 Route File Management and Deployment

 With the eiConsole for Healthcare, your interface can be built and deployed into production 10x to 100x faster!
-Often you can leverage an existing interface by cloning, tweaking and you’re done.
+Often, you can leverage an existing interface by cloning and tweaking it, and you’re done.

 The eiPlatform is scalable, reliable, manageable and secure.
-Combined with the eiConsole for Healthcare, it offers a truly enterprise-class middleware solution for your integration needs.
+Combined with the eiConsole for Healthcare, it offers a genuine enterprise-class middleware solution for your integration needs.

 Simplify Interface Management and Maintenance with the eiConsole